ccrudkin/bike-local/README.md

 # Bike Local

 ## Ride Local Trails
 This app initially targets the Casper, Wyoming, area, but is built to be scalable.
-It's meant to host basic trail information (location, maps, conditions, difficulty, amenities) with no account needed or other barriers to entry.
+It's meant to host basic trail information (location, maps, conditions, difficulty, amenities) with no account needed or other barriers to access.

 ## Status
 Build phase, primarily focused on functionality and back end work.